Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 Our Washington DC-based gay therapists, lesbian therapists, and gay-affirming therapists make it easy for you to explore your concerns with us so you can move beyond that “stuck” feeling.

 We like to tell our clients, “No LGBTQ-to-Straight Dictionary is required with us.”
-We hear from our LGBTQ clients that they are relieved to not have to translate their experiences with us.
+We hear from our LGBTQ clients that they are relieved not to have to translate their experiences with us.
+Also, visit our guide on how to find the best therapist for further guidance.

 Our goal is to help you achieve long-lasting change.
-For a personalized LGBTQ-affirming therapy, contact us today!
+For personalized LGBTQ-affirming therapy, contact us today!